speedyk-005/chunklet-py/docs/getting-started/programmatic/index.md

     ---

-    Intelligently chunk source code, preserving its logical structure and context for analysis, documentation, or AI model training.
+    Intelligently chunk source code, preserving its logical structure and context.
+This language-agnostic and lightweight tool is perfect for analysis, documentation, or AI model training.

     [:octicons-arrow-right-24: Learn More](code_chunker.md)